 From there, you should see six unique events.
 Some of them are basic, like Page Views, while others are a bit more interesting, such as File Downloads.
 With these, it’s simple to set up conversions based on page destinations, downloads, and even outbound clicks (which could be useful for affiliate websites).
 Since everything is already tracking as an event, it’s easier to find certain events and flip them into conversions.

 How to Set Up a Page Destination Conversion

 One of the most popular events is a page destination conversion.
 This is for making a conversion around a destination such as a user reaching a Thank You or Order Confirmed page.
 This requires a couple more steps in GA4 than in UA, but it’s still quite easy.

-Head to the Configure tab on the left-hand column.
+Head to the Admin settings located in the left-hand column.